 Create a work plan

-Mapping out your weekly goals and then breaking them down into daily tasks will help to keep you focussed.
+Mapping out your weekly goals and then breaking them down into daily tasks will help to keep you focused.
 You may choose to be old-school and use a journal or diary and written to-do lists.
 You could also use one of the numerous apps to help productivity or organise your day.
 However, it's important not to be too stuck on these lists, as unexpected and urgent tasks could land in your inbox at any time.

 Organise your space

 An unorganised or messy work station ‒ whether in the office or at home ‒ means that details can easily be missed.
 The main cause of an untidy workspace is paperwork.
-If you can, scan important documents and destroy the paper copy or ask colleagues to send you PDF copies instead of hard copies.
+If you can, scan important documents and destroy the paper copy, or ask colleagues to send you PDF copies instead of hard copies.
 To keep an organised filing system, remove non-essential files from your computer.

 Practise increasing your attention outside of work

 Regularly taking part in activities that boost your attention and concentration in your spare time will help you to perform better at work.
 Find the time to read and do word-puzzles, such as crosswords and word searches.
-Timed and sequenced activities including card games and even cooking are also great for focussing your mind.
+Timed and sequenced activities including card games and even cooking are also great for focusing your mind.